Career & Internship Expo - Student InformationPage address: http://www.mnsu.edu/cdc/expo/

 Although some employer representatives will only accept resumes online for electronic tracking, last year 92% of the evaluations stated that employers accept hard-copy resumes at the event.
 So you NEED to bring multiple copies with you!

-Stop in the Green Room to make sure you are ready for your Expo performance
+Stop by the EXPO Quick Stop to make sure you are ready for your Expo performance

 - Have a FREE professional photo taken!
 You will receive an electronic copy to use for LinkedIn and other professional social media sites.